 Extruded aluminum products produced in North America typically contain a considerable proportion of metal recycled from aluminum scrap.
-The average metal composition of North American products, based on metal feedstock information collected from the companies participating in this EPD, is as follows:
+The average metal composition of North American products, based on metal feedstock information collected from the companies participating in this EPD, is shown in Table 4.

 Table 4.
-Metal Composition
+Metal composition